I am submitting this story for the "Eight

 -WC Williams

+efficiently.
 The walls of this chasm were covered in an anatomy of shops and walkways, elevators and doors leading to who-knew-where.
 If he blurred his vision, the collage of lights and movement was exhilarating.

 Hanso knew, however, this was just the tip of the economy thriving inside of the Brutor Tribe Treasury.
 He had seen the massive interior of the station from more than one angle: the endless storage units filled with ship equipment, colossal refineries eating raw asteroids hauled in from the far reaches of space and spewing out purified minerals, and the vast hangers housing empty ships crammed into every possible space waiting to be purchased.